 Sometimes, students are reticent to consider semester study abroad because they would not know how to pay for it.
 There is financial aid for students to study abroad.
 For Tier 1 Programs, students’ financial aid goes with them when they study abroad.
 Special scholarships, both from Austin College and outside sources, are available for summer or semester.

 Yes.
 Students earn Austin College credits when they study on any Austin College approved program, and this credit will appear just as it would if students took the courses at Austin College.
 Study abroad courses from a non-approved program will be considered as any other transfer course credit and may be brought in for AC credit.
 Students should seek approval for transfer work utilizing the Transfer Approval Form.

 Yes.
 Theoretically every requirement can be taken abroad, although some courses should be taken on-campus.
 By working with the syllabuses from classes abroad and department chairs to discuss specific courses offered abroad, courses can be approved to fulfill Austin College requirements.

 Once the abroad courses have been applied to students transcripts, mentors and department advisors need to work with students to complete the Major and Minor Program Course Substitutions and Waiver form to apply the credit appropriately to the Program Evaluation.
 Failure to complete this step will cause issue with graduation audits and potential error in course planning for students trying to complete their degrees.

 Yes.
 You can plan out your coursework with your advisor and schedule one semester in your junior or first semester of the senior year to study abroad.
 This opportunity is available for all Austin College students.
-Pre-health students should check in with Jack Pierce to ensure that study abroad plans compatible with progress to pre-medical aspirations.
+Pre-health students should check in with Kelly Reed to ensure that study abroad plans compatible with progress to pre-medical aspirations.